-- Marks for export all variables to which an assignment is performed.
-If the assignment precedes a command name, the export attribute is effective only for that command execution environment, except when the assignment precedes one of the special built-in commands.
-In this case, the export attribute persists after the built-in command has completed.
-If the assignment does not precede a command name, or if the assignment is a result of the operation of the getopts or read commands, the export attribute persists until the variable is unset. - Exits immediately if all of the following conditions exist for a command: -e - · It exits with a return value greater than 0 (zero). - It is not part of the compound list of a while, until, or if command. - · It is not being tested using AND or OR lists. - It is not a pipeline preceded by the ! (exclamation point) reserved word. - -f Disables file name substitution. - -h Locates and remembers the commands called within functions as the functions are defined.
-(Normally, these commands are located when the function is performed; see the hash command.) - -k Places all keyword parameters in the environment for a command, not just those preceding the command name. - -n Reads commands but does not run them.
-To check for shell script syntax errors, use the -n flag. - Exits after reading and executing one command. -t - Treats an unset variable as an error and immediately exits when performing variable -u substitution.
-An interactive shell does not exit. - Displays shell input lines as they are read. -v - -x Displays commands and their arguments before they are run. - Does not change any of the flags.
+- -е Exits immediately if all of the following conditions exist for a command: - · It exits with a return value greater than 0 (zero). - It is not part of the compound list of a while, until, or if command. - · It is not being tested using AND or OR lists. - · It is not a pipeline preceded by the ! (exclamation point) reserved word. - -f Disables file name substitution. - Locates and remembers the commands called within functions as the functions are -h defined.
+(Normally, these commands are located when the function is performed; see the hash command.) - -k Places all keyword parameters in the environment for a command, not just those preceding the command name. - Reads commands but does not run them.
+To check for shell script syntax errors, use -n the -n flag. - Exits after reading and executing one command. -t - Treats an unset variable as an error and immediately exits when performing variable -u substitution.
+An interactive shell does not exit. - Displays shell input lines as they are read. -v - Displays commands and their arguments before they are run. -x - Does not change any of the flags.
 This is useful in setting the \$1 positional parameter to a string beginning with a hyphen (-).